samherring99/starsnft/README.md

 ![Part1](/parts/bg/bg1.png) ![Part2](/parts/body/body3.png) ![Part3](/parts/eyes/eyes4.png) ![Part4](/parts/mouth/mouth3.png) ![Part9](/parts/nose/nose2.png) ![Part7](/parts/shoes/shoes4.png)
 ![Part5](/parts/hat/hat1.png) ![Part6](/parts/socks/socks2.png)  ![Part8](/parts/accessories/accessories4.png)

-(OPTIONAL) Run cleaning script <i> bash clean.sh </i> to empty directories and give you a fresh project to work with.
+(OPTIONAL) Run cleaning script <i> bash clean.sh </i> to empty already generated  image directories and their descriptions to give you a fresh project to work with.

 The first step to creating a set of generated NFT avatars with tiered rarity structure is coming up with A.  a list of attributes and B. their rarities within the collection.
 For example, the above set of images shows the attributes for the Stars NFT Collection.
 Listed out,  these attributes are: